Terence Bowes

-Terence "Terry" Bowes (born 17 August 1951) is a former Rhodesian sportsman who represented his country in both cricket and rugby union during the 1970s.
+Terence Russel Crosby Bowes (born 17 August 1951) is a former Rhodesian sportsman who represented his country in both cricket and rugby union during the 1970s.

-Bowes, a flyhalf, was first capped for Rhodesia in 1970.
+Bowes, a flyhalf, was first capped for the Rhodesian rugby union team in 1970.
 A former Hamilton High School student, he played at club level for Old Miltonians.
 Off the field he worked for a Bulawayo steel company.

-As a right-arm fast-medium bowler, Bowes was a good enough cricketer to appear in four first-class cricket matches for Rhodesia.
+As a right-arm fast-medium bowler, Bowes was a good enough cricketer to appear in four first-class cricket matches for the Rhodesia cricket team.
 Three of those were in the 1971/72 Currie Cup season and the other in 1974/75.
 His best performances came on debut, against Eastern Province, when he took 3-38 in the first innings, including the wickets of both openers.